Grieving On Social Media Made Me Lonelier Than Ever

 ”

-Online, being present is everything, and the algorithms that alert us with notifications that keep us coming back for more make it near impossible for us not to be chronically online.
-This results in unrealistic expectations and a warped sense of what constitutes a good friend and a close relationship.
-Twitter hot takes about holding friends to account circulate constantly, stressing that those who don’t show up online should be shown the door.
+Online, being present is everything, and the algorithms and notifications make it near impossible to not to be chronically online.
+This results in unrealistic expectations and a warped sense of what makes a good friend and a close relationship.
+Twitter hot takes about holding friends accountable circulate constantly, stressing that those who don’t show up online should be shown the door.
 Not heard from them in two weeks?
 Cut them off.
 Doubting if they’re thinking of you?
 You’re probably right.
 Watching your stories but not sharing and pledging undying support?
 They’re giving you the evil eye!
 These mantras that populate our discourse around friendships and accountability make us mistake likes and comments for real and meaningful interactions with friends.

 Advertisement

-It’s scarily easy to slip into this framework of analysing and ranking our friendships based on their online activity.
+It’s scarily easy to slip into this framework of analyzing and ranking our friendships based on their online activity.
 This cost-benefit analysis of deeply personal relationships is not only inaccurate but inhumane.
-By viewing how much time they dedicate to us in the online sphere – how many texts, calls, exchanges we’ve had – as an indicator of how much they care, we make the mistake of assuming our friends' intentions and reduce our friendships to digital metrics.
+By viewing how much time they dedicate to us in the online sphere — how many texts, calls, and exchanges we’ve had — as an indicator of how much they care, we make the mistake of assuming our friends' intentions, reducing our friendships to digital metrics.

 Neema Githere, an artist and theorist known as @take.back.theinternet, says that social media is degrading our friendships through the way it makes us frame our loved ones in capitalist, numbers-driven value metrics.
 "Instagram in particular has placed our anxieties and compulsions around being perceived into the forefront of its business model, feeding our most judgemental impulses in the process."